Shon Smith

 Accreditation

-This program has been submitted for approval of 0.5 hour of SDMS CME Credit Category AE by the Society of Diagnostic Medical Sonographers (SDMS).
+This program has been submitted for approval of 0.5 hour of SDMS CME Credit Category AB by the Society of Diagnostic Medical Sonographers (SDMS).

 Disclosures